Flexible, wearable oral sodium sensor to enhance hypertension control

 Yeo reported, “The entire sensing and electronics package was conformally integrated onto a soft material that users can tolerate.
 The sensor is comfortable to wear, and data from it can be transmitted to a smartphone or tablet.
 Eventually, the information could go a doctor or other medical professional for remote monitoring.”

-Next steps for the sodium sensor are to further miniaturize the device and test it with users who have the medical conditions to address: hypertension, obesity or diabetes.
+The next steps for the sodium sensor are to miniaturize the device further and test it with users with medical conditions to address hypertension, obesity, or diabetes.

 The researchers would like to do away with the small battery, which must be recharged daily to keep the sensor in operation.
-One option would be to power the device inductively, which would replace the battery and complex circuit with a coil that could obtain power from a transmitter outside the mouth.
+One option would be to power the device inductively, replacing the battery and complex circuit with a coil that could obtain power from a transmitter outside the mouth.

 In addition to Yeo, the paper’s authors include Yongkuk Lee, Saswat Mishra, and Musa Mahmood of Georgia Tech; Matthew Piper, Youngbin Kim, Connor Howe, Dong Sup Lee, Katie Tieu, James Coffey and Richard Costanzo of Virginia Commonwealth University; Hun-Soo Byun of Chonnam National University in Korea, and Mahdis Shayan and Youngjae Chun of the University of Pittsburgh.